framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 The primary platforms (Linux, Mac or Windows) of the users are also covered there.

 **Note:** From *raspiBackup* user [Franjo_G](https://forum-raspberrypi.de/user/57610-franjo-g/) there is an tutorial how to install raspiBackup available
 [Instructions for installing, configuring and using raspiBackup](https://forum-raspberrypi.de/article/7-raspibackup-installation-grundeinstellungen-erstes-backup-und-restore/) in the German Raspberry forum.
-In any case it's recommended to check raspiBackupDialog which writes English messages and enhances the usage of raspiBackup.
-See the [extension scripts](https://framps.github.io/raspiBackupDoc/extension-scripts.html]) for details.
+In any case it's worth to check raspiBackupDialog which writes English messages and enhances the usage of raspiBackup.
+See [extension scripts](https://framps.github.io/raspiBackupDoc/extension-scripts.html) for details.

 ## Installation options